Paleontology in Nebraska: Prehistory

 No Precambrian fossils are known from Nebraska, and the state's fossil record begins in the Paleozoic.
 From the Cambrian through the Devonian, Nebraska was covered by a shallow sea.
 None of the rocks deposited in this environment are exposed at the surface, so its fossil record is poorly known.
 Nevertheless, the fossil record of nearby states suggests that Nebraska was probably home to brachiopods, corals, and trilobites.
 During the Carboniferous, the sea retreated westward and was replaced by large swamps growing in river deltas.
 During the Carboniferous Period, local invertebrates included cephalopods, coral, crinoids and fusulinids.
 On land, the local flora also left behind fossils.
 During the Permian, most of Nebraska was a terrestrial environment, but both brackish and freshwater habitats were present.
 The latter were home to aquatic plants, amphibians, and fishes.

 From the Triassic to Jurassic, Nebraskan sediments were being eroded rather than deposited although the Morrison formation can be seen.
 The Cretaceous Dakota Formation of the eastern part of the state preserved fossils of local dinosaurs.
 Later in the Cretaceous, Nebraska was covered by seawater.
 This sea was called the Western Interior Seaway.
 Ammonites, fish, sea turtles, and plesiosaurs swam in these waters.
 The plesiosaurs could reach lengths of up to forty feet.
 The Cretaceous sharks of Nebraska were very similar to their contemporaries in neighboring Kansas.
 On land, flowering plants were becoming abundant and the state's coastal plains were home to dinosaurs.
+Dinosaur fossils unearthed in Nebraska, while rare but not uneard off, include the footprints of ornithopods, and indeterminate hadrosaur remains assigned to the dubious genus Trachodon which were unearthed back in the early 1930s.

 The Western Interior Seaway was gone from Nebraska by the early portion of the Cenozoic.
 It was replaced by a terrestrial environment dotted with lakes and rivers.
 The contemporary local wildlife were similar to modern forms.
 On occasion during the Cenozoic, volcanic activity in the Rocky Mountains covered regions of the state in ash.
 Rhinoceroses first appeared in Nebraska during the Eocene epoch.
 They would continue to thrive on the plains for the next 35 million years.
 In fact, more Tertiary-aged rhinoceros remains have been found in Nebraska than any other state.